fearlesspandas/proto/ReadMe.txt

 all levels of data processing, and will do so unless it's paradigms are heavily violated.
-It's primary way of achieving this is by forcing the programmer to specify transformations on types in an unambiguous manner.
+It's primary way of achieving this is by forcing the programmer to specify transformations on types bound to data in an unambiguous manner.

 If in these transformations, type structure is not respected and produces side effects, or becomes ambiguous, Typical will